“‘You have kept the good wine until now. Jesus did this at the beginning of his signs at Cana in Galilee and so reveal his glory.” John 2:1-11.

 From the old family photographs, I see images of the big automobiles, and my aunt and uncle in the back seat, women with flowers, and men dressed in unfamiliar clothes.

-At the church, I recall standing on the pew, to peer over the shoulders of the adults to witness a large number of people and the vast space of a church.
+At the church, I recall standing on the pew.
+I had to peer over the shoulders of the adults to see a large number of people and the vast space of a church.

 For our large extended Italian-American family, this was a big event.
 Sorry to say, I don’t recall much of the reception or the dancing.
 By that point in the festivities, I may have been asleep.